limaagabriel/limaagabriel/README.md

 I also recently joined Liferay as a Front-end engineer.
 Liferay DXP is a huge project, with lots of challenging while being a successful open-source project.

 Therefore, I'm frequently experimenting and learning new tools and implementing my ideas.
-This profile hosts these experiments and projects, which I try to keep it as organized as possible.
-Also, I'm developing a personal webpage with blogging capabilities to discuss these projects in a more detailed manner.
+This profile hosts these experiments and projects.

 ### About me  :sunglasses: